dox-op/ai-persistency-layer/README.md

 # @dox-op/ai-persistency-layer

-Bootstrap or refresh an AI Persistency Layer inside an existing Git repository.
+Refresh or reseed an AI Persistency Layer inside an existing Git repository.
-The tool mirrors the behaviour of the original `init-persistency-layer.sh` script while upgrading it to an idempotent TypeScript/ESM CLI.
+The tool mirrors the behaviour of the original `init-persistency-layer.sh` script while upgrading it to an idempotent TypeScript/ESM CLI that now requires an existing layer so migrations never start from a blank slate.

 ## Features

 - Validates execution inside a Git repository (exit code `2` otherwise).
 - Interactive prompts via Inquirer or fully headless operation with `--non-interactive`.
+- Remembers previous runs by reading `.persistency-meta.json` and `.persistency-path`, reusing stored defaults without extra prompts.
 - Detects, installs, or updates Codex, Claude, or Gemini CLIs using `execa`.
 - Authenticates by checking standard environment variables and credential files (see “Authentication Requirements”).
 - Generates knowledge-base scaffolding (bootstrap + per-domain foundations and indexes) from `src/lib/knowledge-base`.
-- Creates `ai-start.sh`, `ai-upsert.sh`, `persistency.config.env`, optional `_bootstrap.log`, and anti-drift scripts sourced from `src/lib/resources`.
+- Always regenerates `ai-start.sh` and `ai-upsert.sh`, and—when run with `--write-config` or `--yes`—also writes `persistency.config.env` plus the anti-drift scripts sourced from `src/lib/resources`.
 - Preserves the existing `ai/` layer and emits `ai-meta/migration-brief.mdc` so an agent can reconcile legacy and new rules.
 - Generates a versioned upsert prompt (`persistency.upsert.prompt.mdc`) outside the layer so the chosen agent can apply changes consistently.
 - Records the chosen truth branch commit and freshness metrics.